olivierguerriat/hassio-addons/homebridge/README.md

-# Homebridge Add-On for Hass.io
+# Homebridge Add-On for Hass.io  (WIP, does not work yet)

 The [Homebridge](https://github.com/nfarina/homebridge) config folder is in the Home Assistant config folder (`/config/homebridge`) that you can access via SSH, Samba…